trywilco/drivenets-router-management-be/README.md

-# Drivenets Router Management Backend
+# Drivenets Router Management Application

-This project provides a mock backend server for the Drivenets Router Management interview application using json-server.
+This project consists of a React frontend application and a mock backend server using json-server for the Drivenets Router Management interview application.

 ## Description